Find Health. Be Informed. Feel Confident.

 Some countries have slightly different ways of measuring oxygen, so having a general idea about size in respect to the amount in a tank will be of benefit.
 Generally a tank the height of your mid-calf or knee is enough to last you a few months depending on usage.

 Before you purchase from us, it is important that you verify which type of oxygen tank you have.
-Sometimes asking the medical supplier if a “Bullnose” or “DIN 477 #6” regulator will fit onto their tank will be helpful.
+Sometimes asking the oxygen supplier if a “Bullnose” or “DIN 477 #6” regulator will fit onto their tank will be helpful.

 International oxygen standards vary drastically.
 As we learn, we will be adding more to this section.
 If you have suggestions, please email email@example.com with information that you believe would be useful in this article.